Copyright© Ute Grabowsky/photothek.net

 The African Union has set itself the goal of developing local vaccine production.
 Currently, only one per cent of the vaccines being used in Africa are actually produced on the continent; by 2040 it is to be 60 per cent.

 Along with South Africa, Senegal and Ghana, Rwanda is one of the future sites for local vaccine production.
-In the short term, the focus is on the production of mRNA vaccines against COVID-19.
-The long-term goal, however, is to produce vaccines against Malaria and tuberculosis locally.
+The goal is to produce vaccines against Malaria and tuberculosis locally.

 As at: 23/02/2022